Forward-swept wing: World War II and aftermath

-Meanwhile in Germany, Hans Wocke was studying the problems of swept wings at the near-sonic speeds of which the new jet engines were capable.
-He recognised many of the advantages that forward sweep offered over the backwards-swept designs then being developed, and also understood the implications of aeroelastic bending and yaw instability.
-His first such design to fly was the Junkers Ju 287, on 16 August 1944.
-Flight tests on this and later variants confirmed the low-speed advantages but also soon revealed the expected problems, preventing high-speed trials.
+In Germany, Hans Wocke was studying the problems of swept wings at the near-sonic speeds of which the new jet engines were capable.
+He recognised many of the advantages that a forward sweep offered over the backwards-swept designs then being developed, and also understood the implications of aeroelastic bending and yaw instability.
+His first such design to fly was the Junkers Ju 287 on 16 August 1944.
+Flight tests confirmed the low-speed advantages but also soon revealed the expected problems, preventing high-speed trials.

-Wocke and the incomplete Ju 287 V3 prototype were captured and, in 1946, taken to Moscow where the aircraft was completed and flown the next year as the OKB-1 EF 131.
-The later OKB-1 EF 140 was essentially the same airframe re-engined with a pair of Mikulin-design Soviet jet engines of greater thrust.
-In 1948, the Soviet Union created the Tsybin LL-3.
-The prototype would subsequently have a great impact on the Sukhoi SYB-A, which was completed in 1982.
+Wocke and the incomplete Ju 287 V3 prototype were captured in 1945 and taken to Moscow, where the aircraft was completed and flown the next year as the OKB-1 EF 131.
+The later EF 140 was essentially an EF 131 airframe equipped with a pair of more powerful Mikulin-designed jet engines.
+In 1948, the Soviet Union developed the Tsybin LL-3.
+The LL-3 prototype would have a great influence on the Sukhoi SYB-A, which first flew in 1982.

-When the German research reached the United States after the war, a number of proposals were put forward.
-These included the Convair XB-53 supersonic bomber and forward-swept variants of the North American P-51 Mustang, Bell X-1 rocket plane and Douglas D-558-I. The Bell proposal reached the wind tunnel testing stage, where the problems of aeroelasticity were confirmed.
-The structural problems confirmed by the Ju 287 series and the Bell X-1 studies proved so severe that the materials available at the time could not make a wing strong and stiff enough without also making it too heavy to be practical.
-As a result, forward sweep for high-speed designs was abandoned, until many years later when new structural materials would become available.
+When German research reached the United States after the war, a number of proposals were put forward.
+These included the Convair XB-53 supersonic bomber and forward-swept variants of the North American P-51 Mustang, Bell X-1, and Douglas D-558-1.
+The Bell proposal reached the wind tunnel testing stage, where the problems of aeroelasticity were confirmed.
+The structural issues confirmed by the Ju 287 and X-1 studies proved severe enough that the materials available at the time could not make a wing strong and stiff enough without also making it too heavy to be practical.
+As a result, high-speed forward sweep designs were abandoned until many years later, when advancements in materials science occurred.